simplicitesoftware/module-demo/README.md

 In order to have the frontend examples working the password for the webservices-only user `website` must be `simplicite`.

-This ca ben acheived by importing the follwing XML:
+This can be achieved by importing the following XML:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>